CZ-NIC/knot/src/utils/kqtest/README.md

-Having designed a new test and implemented the altered functions we append the unit test to one of the `struct c_m_unit_test` unit test suites in the `main` function in qtest_main.c and run the program.
+Having designed a new test and implemented the altered functions we append the unit test to one of the `struct c_m_unit_test` unit test suites in the `main` function in kqtest_main.c and run the program.

 # Compilation
-To build qtest two flags have to be enabled in the initial Knot-dns configure `--enable-quic=yes|embedded` and
+To build kqtest two flags have to be enabled in the initial Knot-dns configure `--enable-quic=yes|embedded` and
-`--enable-qtest=yes`
+`--enable-kqtest=yes`
-the resulting binary is named qtest and can be found alongside kdig and other utility programs in path/to/build/bin/
+the resulting binary is named kqtest and can be found alongside kdig and other utility programs in path/to/build/bin/

+# exit value
+The exit value is equal to the number of failed tests.